1naveengiri/wp-codeception-demo/README.md

 # Functional Testing with Codeception in WordPress
-It contain WordPress Codeception demo.
 This repo consist of two Test Demo Implemented With codeception in WordPress.
  * **Automated WordPress login**
  * **Make Woocommerce order**